ceholden/TSTools/README.txt

   * Test the plugin by enabling it in the QGIS plugin manager

-  * Customize it by editing the implementation file: ccdctools.py
+  * Customize it by editing the implementation file: tstools.py

   * Create your own custom icon, replacing the default icon.png

-  * Modify your user interface by opening ccdctools.ui in Qt Designer (don't forget to compile it with pyuic4 after changing it)
+  * Modify your user interface by opening tstools.ui in Qt Designer (don't forget to compile it with pyuic4 after changing it)

   * You can use the Makefile to compile your Ui and resource files when